EvgenKostin/Kostinuum-ClockPhone-Privacy-Policy-EN/index.md

 **Contact Me**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me. kostinuum@gmail.com
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me: kostinuum@gmail.com